Kotlin/KEEP/proposals/scripting-support.md

 ## Motivation

-- Define Kotlin scripting and it's applications
+- Define Kotlin scripting and its applications
 - Describe intended use cases for the Kotlin scripting
 - Define scripting support that is:
   - applicable to all Kotlin platforms